zoegoodward/sharkle/README.md

 To clone and run this application you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-From terminal enter the following:
+From your terminal or command line enter the following:

 ```terminal
 # Clone this repository